Five Steps to Reprogram Your Subconscious

-You may not be able to control your subconscious, but you can teach it to guide you via your intuition to fully live in the present.
-By controlling your wandering thoughts and having empowering mantras, you can program your subconscious.
+You may not be able to control your subconscious, although you can reprogram it to use your intuition to guide to a present where you can enjoy life to the fullest.

 When we’re introduced to a new person, for example, it doesn’t take us long to quickly evaluate whether we like them or not.
 When we go down the stairs and miss a step, we usually react in a split second to regain our balance.